Pier Village: Hotel addition

-Part of the Phase II expansion is Bungalow, a 25000 sqft, 24-room boutique hotel with views of the ocean that is scheduled to open in May, 2009.
+Part of the Phase II expansion is Bungalow, a 25000 sqft, 24-room boutique hotel with views of the ocean that is scheduled to open in May 2009.
 Bungalow is much more modern than the original Victorian-styled buildings and sits at the entrance of Pier Village at the corner of Ocean Blvd. and Laird Street.

 Pier Village Phase III

-Applied Development Company is seeking approvals from the City for a third and final phase at Pier Village that will consist of a 100-room hotel, 200 rental residences, 75 condominium homes, 20000 sqft of retail space and a new oceanfront public park.
+Applied Development Company is seeking approvals from the City for a third and final phase at Pier Village which will consist of a 100-room hotel, 200 rental residences, 75 condominium homes, 20000 sqft of retail space, and a new oceanfront public park.